 Note: This article covers the third and most recently available IRI customer method for statically masking or encrypting data in MongoDB through the IRI FieldShield product or IRI Voracity platform (both powered by IRI CoSort v10 and its support of the native MongoDB driver).
-The IRI Chakra Max database firewall (v3) will provide for dynamic data masking and database activity monitoring, auditing and protection of MongoDB collections at the end of 2018.
+A fourth method is now available for finding and masking PII floating in unstructured Mongo collections through IRI DarkShield.
+And, the IRI Chakra Max database firewall (v3) will provide for dynamic data masking and database activity monitoring, auditing and protection of MongoDB collections at the end of 2018.

 This article explains how new, native MongoDB collection support in IRI’s data manipulation products enables the rapid performance and consolidation of multiple data-centric functions, including:

 - data masking & re-ID risk scoring

 - custom report & test data generation